Cobalt.io grabs $29M Series B to continue building out pentesting platform – TechCrunch

 The promise of SaaS has always been about taking tedious, expensive manual tasks and finding a way to build a platform to automate them.
 Cobalt.io is doing that with pentesting, the process of testing an application for security vulnerabilities before it goes out the door.
 Today, the startup announced a $29 million Series B led by Highland Europe.

 The company’s platform provides a way to move beyond traditional pentesting consultancies to connect pentesting professionals with companies who need their services.
-Beyond being a pure employment connection platform, the reports those pros generate, and the issues that need to be fixed get incorporated into the tools developers are using like Jira to help resolve them in the their existing workflow.
+Beyond being a pure employment connection platform, the reports those pros generate, and the issues that need to be fixed, get incorporated into the tools developers are using, like Jira, to help resolve them in the their existing workflow.

 Cobalt CEO Jacob Hansen says the company began fundraising at the beginning of the year, just as the pandemic was beginning to take hold in Europe.
-He saw a lot of those discussions wither as some firms simply stopped investing, but he eventually hooked up with Highland Europe after a strong Q1 and Q2 where the company actually became cash flow positive, an unusual achievement for a startup at this stage.
+He saw a lot of those discussions wither as some firms simply stopped investing, but he eventually hooked up with Highland Europe after a strong Q1 and Q2 where the company actually became cash-flow positive, an unusual achievement for a startup at this stage.

-The company also has 600 customers on the platform and Hansen projects it will be up to 900 by the end of the year.
+The company also has 600 customers on the platform, and Hansen projects it will be up to 900 by the end of the year.
 These customers buy a certain number of pentest credits on a subscription basis, based on the number of programs they need to test and the cadence of their testing.
-So as an example, a company with 4 applications might buy 8 credits to test twice a year.
+So as an example, a company with four applications might buy eight credits to test twice a year.

 Hansen says that the company’s retention numbers are comparable with other SaaS businesses.
 “If you’re a mid-enterprise or enterprise customer we’re at around 120% net dollar retention.
 And if it’s an SMB below a couple hundred employees, then we’re just below 100%,” he said.
 He pointed out that small businesses have been particularly hard hit by the pandemic, which probably has had an impact on that number.